TheDragonkeeper/Deckypad/README.md

 # Deckypad
 Primarily made for use with the Steam Deck to allow its gamepad to be used on another PC remotely over a network.
-You can use any network interface, be it Wifi/Ethernet/Bluetooth  but if you use bluetooth it much be setup to have a IP address.
+You can use any network interface, be it Wifi/Ethernet/Bluetooth  but if you use bluetooth it must be setup to have a IP address.

-This can be used on other PCs as well, they just need to have the requirement installed:
+You need to have the requirement installed in the python enviroment:

 ### Decky-client.py is used for the client side (deck):
 pip requirements: